-A positive assessment of the proposal does not guarantee publication of all or some of the articles and guest editors are asked to ensure that contributing authors understand that there is a review process.
-The guest-editor is expected to exercise an editorial role in preparing articles both prior to submission for review, and during any revisions as required in light of reviews.
 Individual contributions must meet with the standards of publishable research and engage with the symposium rationale, conceptual framework and definitions outlined in the introduction.
 Individual contributors should be familiar with the other articles in the collection to avoid repetition and enable the articles to talk to one another.
 If these conditions are not met, the IJURR editors may decide not to send submissions out for review, i.e. approval of a proposal for a symposium and invitation to submit the articles does not guarantee that the articles will be put through the review process.

-Guest editors should note that the introduction is an especially important part of any symposium.
+Symposium editors should note that the introduction is an especially important part of any symposium and is expected to make an original contribution.
+An introduction that merely summarises the contributions is not acceptable.

 When the complete set of articles is submitted to IJURR, it will be reviewed as a collection.
 Individual articles may also be reviewed separately by experts in the field.
+Symposium editors are expected to exercise an editorial role in any revisions as required in light of the journal's review process.